 What Is A Blister Bandage?

-These are bandages that aid in keeping germs out and your body while keeping its natural healing abilities in.
+These are bandages that aid in keeping germs out and your body while keeping their natural healing abilities in.
 These are waterproof bandages that offer advanced wound care and cushioning to aid in protecting blisters.
 The cushioning delivers protection plus relief from painful blisters and wounds.
 They are perfect for use on toes.

 How Long Do You Leave A Blister Bandage On?